 Cut Down on Laundry

 Laundry isn’t cheap on the road.
-Doing laundry more than once a week can really take a toll on your wallet, we’re not recommending you wear the same outfit every day.
-Rather try packing a few more outfits in the truck and avoid doing laundry until you can wash the majority of your clothes at once.
+Doing it more than once a week can really take a toll on your wallet.
+However, we’re not recommending you wear the same outfit every day.
+Instead, try packing a few more outfits in the truck and avoid doing laundry until you can wash the majority of your clothes at once.

 Use Free Wi-Fi

 Speaking of data, you may be overpaying for it.
-A limited data plan can be a major monthly expense if you’re constantly going over your allotted GB’s.
-Check with your wireless provider about switching to an unlimited plan to avoid the cost of buying data per gigabit.
+A limited data plan can be a major monthly expense if you’re constantly going over your allotted gigabytes.
+Check with your wireless provider about switching to an unlimited plan to avoid the cost of buying data per GB.